stew-anderson/blog/_posts/2025-10-07-platform-thinking-from-products-to-ecosystems.markdown

 unsplashimage: "gray-metal-building-with-glass-windows-Wf_kNhZzL0A"
 ---

-The biggest tech companies in the world (Apple, Microsoft, Salesforce), didn't just scale their products, they scled ecosystems.
+The biggest tech companies in the world (Apple, Microsoft, Salesforce) didn't just scale their products, they scaled ecosystems.
 This is the essence of platform thinking.

-Product growth is linear: every new customer or feature requires effort; however, platform growth is exponential: every new participant adds value for everyone else.
+Product growth is linear: every new customer or feature requires effort.
+Platform growth is exponential: every new participant adds value for everyone else.
 Platform thinking in business terms means a mindset shift away from building products and moving towards enabling ecosystems.

 ## From product to platform